 - Nevus leaks fluid

 - Nevus is orange

 With close monitoring, your ophthalmologist may provide a conclusive diagnosis for your eye freckles in less than two years.
 They will intervene, if necessary, to prevent the growth from turning cancerous.

 Unlike nevi, eye melanoma is a more serious life-threatening condition.
 It can cause complications such as:

 - Optic nerve damage (glaucoma), which can quickly cause vision loss

 - Eye melanoma can spread to other parts of the body.

 When to See a Doctor

-You can spot certain types of nevi by looking in the mirror, such as iris nevi.
-But you still need to see a qualified eye care specialist to firm up the diagnosis.
+You can spot certain types of nevi by looking in the mirror.
+But you still need to see a qualified eye care specialist for a real diagnosis.